PeterMarshall29/book1/_sources/jupyternotebooks/coding_best_practices.md

 Lay out your code so that it is easy to read:
 * Whitespace is your friend - completely ignore by the compiler.
-* Use longer expressive names - modern editors autofill previously used names, you only have to type them out once!
+* Use longer expressive names - modern editors autofill previously used names, you must type them out only once!
 * Use systematic indenting - even when the language does not require it.
 * Use comments - early and often